 The pedestrian accident claims process can seem intimidating.
 The last thing you want to do is be tied up in a difficult litigation process when you are trying to heal from your injuries.
 Fortunately, your attorney will be responsible for handling the legal details of your case.

-How Insurance Settlements are Paid Out
+How Pedestrian Accident Insurance Settlements Are Paid Out

 Insurance elements are designed to cover certain types and amounts of damages.
 For example, in auto insurance policies, bodily injury liability coverage is designed to cover an injury victim’s medical expenses.

 With this in mind, the amount of compensation you can recover through the insurance company will be based on the type of coverage purchased by the policyholder.
-If the policyholder only purchased the minimum amount of coverage and your losses are greater than us, the insurance company will only be obligated to cover the highest limits of the claim.
+If the policyholder only purchased the minimum amount of coverage and your losses are greater than this, the insurance company will only be obligated to cover the highest limits of the claim.

 What Compensation Is Available After a Pedestrian Accident in Massachusetts?